 The device can now be disconnected from the USB port.
 As long as

-adb devices shows only a single device, all adb commands will be issued for that device via Wi-Fi.
+adb devices shows only a single device, all ADB commands will be issued for the device via Wi-Fi.

 adb install <apk-path>

 -r option to overwrite an existing APK of the same name already installed on the target device.
 For example:

 For more information, see the Installing an Application section of Android’s Android Debug Bridge guide.